 If you haven't been active much before learning you have CKD, you want to start slow.
 Do a 5-10 minute warm up before each exercise session, letting your body get used to the activity before ramping up the pace.
 Increase your exercise duration or intensity a little each week (every 3-4 sessions) so that you don't cause a great deal of shock to your body.

-Forgetting to stretch after exercise.
-A cool down stretch is just as important as your warm up!
-Everyone, CKD patients included, benefit from stretching their muscles after an intense workout.
+Stretching after exercise has many benefits as it leads to better blood flow and helps with back pain.
 Start at the top of your body, stretching your neck, shoulders, and arms.
 Work your way down, stretching your waist, back, and legs.
-Make sure are breathing deeply to get oxygen to your spent muscles.
+Make sure you are breathing deeply to get oxygen to your spent muscles.